For women in the UK, the balance is shifting from ‘why start a business’ to ‘why not’?

 Home-based working is at its highest level in the UK since records began.
 In fact most new businesses start from home.

 Cloud computing means that you can easily work with others and communicate from anywhere.
 If you have a reasonable broadband connection, it doesn’t matter where you are based.
+With smart DIY web design platforms like Wix, you could have a professional looking website up in an afternoon.
 Home-based businesses are creating their own colleague communities through social media connections and local networking and co-working meetups.

 6. If not now, when?